 Ok so we’ve said you can’t watch the BBC in Deutschland – but that’s not entirely true.
 You’ve probably heard that it is possible to watch the BBC or any UK TV channels from Germany somehow – and you would be right.
 The secret is regaining some control about your privacy, all these websites look up your IP address and decide what you can or can’t see.
 However if you can control the origin of that address suddenly all these websites can be unlocked.

 Although it’s not possible to actually change your IP address, it is possible to hide your real address and present a false one to these sites.
 Here’s how it’s done in this short video –

 This is the method that literally millions of people are able to access the BBC and other British TV sites from outside the UK.
-It is remarkably easy to use and the program – it can also be setup on smart phones, tablets and even on Smart TVs if you have a compatible router.
+It’s very simple to use, and can be used on a PC, laptop, tablet or smartphone.

 However it’s always best to try out the short trial first to see how it works for you.
 Try it out and remember it enables all the other UK channels too like ITV, Channel 4 and 5 plus media channels all over the world.